Juniata College Center for International Education (CIE)

 Summer Program fees include tuition, room and board.
 Transportation is billed separately.
 Additional personal expenses vary from student to student.

-Unless otherwise noted, exceptions to any of the policies must be requested in writing and emailed to the Dean of the CIE email@example.com, with supporting letters from student advisors.
-If you are applying after the deadline, would like to change your program from a semester to a yearlong program, or have a GPA that is lower than required, you will need to fill out a Petition of Exception (Word version, PDF version - must download Adobe Acrobat 9 Pro from Appserver to save data).
-Petitions of exception will not be considered after March 1 for fall/year programs and after October 15 for spring programs.
+Unless otherwise noted, exceptions to any of the policies must be requested in writing and emailed to the Acting Dean of the CIE email@example.com, with supporting letters from both student advisors.
+Petitions will be denied if you fail to provide two letters from two advisors.
+If you are applying after the deadline, would like to change your program from a semester to a yearlong program, or have a GPA that is lower than required, you will need to fill out a Petition of Exception (Word version, PDF version).
+Petitions of Exception will not be considered after March 1 for fall/year programs and after October 15 for spring programs.

 Students will develop a course schedule in consultation with their academic advisors.
 Students may apply courses taken abroad to fulfill FISHN requirements.
 Course conversion for credits already evaluated can be viewed on the International Database.
 For new courses, please keep all course information to be evaluated by the CIE upon your return; the Dean will work with the department chairs to create a transmittal form.
 Students who wish to apply courses abroad to their POE must receive departmental permission before they leave campus.
 A student may only register for an independent study while abroad if a faculty member at the host institution agrees to oversee the project, or if the student registers for the course and completes the project during the semester following study abroad.